 If you’re a mum, wearing your new-born baby makes breastfeeding a lot easier when out and about.
 The carrier can not only offer you support, but also cover in case you prefer to feed your little one in privacy.
 What’s more, being in almost skin-to-skin proximity can prompt the production of oxytocin in your body, which in turn triggers milk release.

 Babywearing can also help you with becoming quicker at detecting feeding cues, so you can learn the signs your baby roo gives when feeling hungry.

 Baby carriers effectively let you wear your baby, allowing for body warmth, breath and your voice to be felt and heard, replicating the snugness of the womb and offering comfort.

 Some studies have even showed that babywearing can reduce crying.
 These benefits can be especially important for premature babies or babies with special needs who may have more fragile nervous systems.
 What’s more, if little ones ever need reassurance, they can simply look up – the world can get quite overwhelming, after all.

 4) it keeps your hands free

+When it comes to the benefits of babywearing, practicality can a big factor.
 Using a baby carrier gives you the freedom to do things that you wouldn’t normally be able to if both your hands were busy pushing a stroller or carrying a little one.